Things People Get Wrong About Michael The Archangel

 Wrong Fact #3: Michael has no specific function

 Even though we just got through saying that Michael doesn't do or say much in the Christian Bible, that doesn't mean that he has no specific function to play in the work's cosmic story of humanity.
-That is, beyond being a messenger and heavenly avatar.
+That is, beyond being a heavenly avatar.
 And since we've already mentioned the only five biblical passages that discuss Michael, we know exactly where to look to determine his role in events.

 Advertisement